Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Context and Foundations

-The proof of Theorem 4, as detailed in the methods section (specifically referencing their Theorem 5 for the covering number bound), relies on bounding the $\epsilon$-covering number of the set of $S_n$-equivariant QNNs.
-A covering number $\mathcal{N}(\mathcal{V}, d, \epsilon)$ is the minimum number of balls of radius $\epsilon$ (with respect to a metric $d$) needed to cover the set $\mathcal{V}$ \cite{schatzki2024theoretical}.
+The proof of Theorem~4 in~\cite{schatzki2024theoretical} relies on bounding the $\varepsilon$-covering number of the set of $S_n$-equivariant QNNs.
+A covering number $\mathcal{N}(V,d,\varepsilon)$ is the minimum number of balls of radius $\varepsilon$ (with respect to a metric $d$) needed to cover the set $V$.

-\begin{enumerate} \item \textbf{Block-Diagonal Structure:} A cornerstone of the argument is the representation theory of $S_n$.
-An $S_n$-equivariant unitary $U(\theta)$ can be decomposed into a block-diagonal form
+\paragraph{Block-diagonal structure.} A cornerstone of the argument is the representation theory of $S_n$.
+An $S_n$-equivariant unitary $U(\theta)$ decomposes into a block-diagonal form